Kakata

 Kakata (colloquially Kak City) is the capital and largest city of Margibi County, Liberia.
 It serves as the county's administrative, commercial and transportation hub and lies within Liberia's historic rubber-production belt.

 History

 The area surrounding Kakata was traditionally inhabited by the Bassa people, with Kpelle and other groups also present.
 During the 20th century, the region became a center of rubber cultivation as large plantations were established in Margibi County.

 Margibi County was formally created in 1985 through the merger of the former Marshall and Gibi territories, with Kakata designated as its capital.

 Kakata experienced significant displacement, infrastructure damage and economic disruption during Liberia’s civil conflicts (1989–2003).
 Reconstruction efforts began in the mid-2000s, focusing on education, transportation and agriculture.

 Recent development projects include rehabilitation of feeder roads connecting Firestone plantations to Kakata, officially commissioned in August 2025 as part of a community-development initiative.

 Geography

 Kakata is located approximately 55 km northeast of Monrovia along the paved Monrovia–Kakata highway.
+Weala lies about 24 km northeast of Kakata along the same corridor.
 The city sits on gently rolling terrain characteristic of central Liberia.